Why Healthcare providers should invest in cloud fax

 We have helped more than 15,000 healthcare users including:

 - Home Health and Hospice

 - Medical billing companies

 - IT Consulting.

-In short, Sfax lets you send, receive, annotate, digitally sign, and manage faxes without printing a single physical document.
+In short, Sfax lets you send, receive, annotate, digitally sign, and manage faxes online without printing a single physical document.
 They can be accessed via PC or Mac or mobile device, eliminating the time-consuming manual processes of traditional document transfer methods, and improving your document workflow as well as saving mounds of paper.
 Most importantly, we have the highest level of document protection, and meet the regulatory compliance criteria for HIPAA.